RocketMan/zookeeper/PRIVACY.md

-For visitors who access Zookeeper Online without logging in, we may use a transient session cookie as outlined above to remember that your browser has been validated.  **The cookie does not contain any personally identifiable information.**
+For visitors who access Zookeeper Online without logging in, we may use a transient session cookie as outlined above to remember that your browser has been validated.  **The cookie does not contain any personally identifiable information.**  The cookie expires automatically when the session ends.

 For visitors who have a user account with us and who login to access additional content on the website, Zookeeper Online uses transient session cookies.
 These cookies are used to maintain session information whilst a user is logged in.
-The cookies are deleted automatically when the user logs out or closes the browser window.
+The cookies are deleted automatically when the user logs out or closes the browser.

 Zookeeper Online does not use third-party cookies nor web beacons.